isisaddons/isis-app-todoapp/README.md

 ![](https://raw.github.com/isisaddons/isis-app-todoapp/master/images/140-i18n.png)

-The Isis addons also provides a module for managing application and user [settings](https://github.com/isisaddons/isis-module-settings).
+The Isis Addons also provides a module for managing application and user [settings](https://github.com/isisaddons/isis-module-settings).
 Most apps (the todoapp example included) won't expose these services directly, but will usually wrap them in their own app-specific settings service that trivially delegates to the settings module's services:

 ![](https://raw.github.com/isisaddons/isis-app-todoapp/master/images/150-appsettings.png)

 ### Multi-tenancy support

-Of the various Isis addons, the [security module](https://github.com/isisaddons/isis-module-security) has the most features.
+Of the various Isis Addons, the [security module](https://github.com/isisaddons/isis-module-security) has the most features.
 One significant feature is the ability to associate users and objects with a "tenancy".
 The todoapp uses this feature so that different users' list of todo items are kept separate from one another.
 A user with administrator is able to switch their own "tenancy" to the tenancy of some other user, in order to access the objects in that tenancy:

 ![](https://raw.github.com/isisaddons/isis-app-todoapp/master/images/160-switch-tenancy.png)